 Once you have figured out space where your speakers are going to work in, next thing you need to define is the application.
 Are you the type of person who spends a considerable amount of time enjoying music, or do you casually listen to your favorite songs for a few minutes per day?
 Those who belong to the former category will benefit from higher end speakers.
 On the other hand, casual users will get a decent performance even out of the more affordable models.

 The third application that is often mentioned is music production.
 This is where a very niche type of speakers are necessary.
 These are what you call studio monitors, and they are very much different from your average bookshelf model.
-We wrote a full guide on monitors, so if this is something that interests you, we suggest you head on over there.
+We at AudioRumble wrote a full guide on the top studio monitors, so if this is something that interests you, we suggest you head on over there.

 What Makes A Good Bookshelf Speaker

-Defining a good bookshelf speaker isn’t as easy as it sounds.
+Defining a good bookshelf speaker isn’t as easy as it sounds and a lot of people would argue that they are a lot harder to come by compared to buying a good soundbar for example.
 There are numerous factors that need to come together in order for you to experience a good sound.
 With that said, we know what some of the more important requirements are.

 Number of Speakers